🏁 Some words look like they should have an apostrophe but they don’t!

 The most common mistake is with its.

-🔆 Do you get this one now?
+🔆 Okay with this now?
 Then go to Skill 19.

 🛠 Need more help or advice?
 Read on.